Qualified counsellors to work with people affected by cancer (patients & carers) - Cancer Information and Support Centres (Epsom & St Helier)

 Time Commitment

 Half a day per week please.
-Time for clinical supervision, once a month
+Time for clinical supervision, once a month.
+Need to be able to commit to the role for 18 months - 2 years

 Role Address